The graph $\infty$-Laplacian eigenvalue problem: The generalized -eigenvalue problem

-where, recall $\mathcal{F}_k(S_\infty)$ is the family of the closed symmetric subsets of $S_{\infty}$ with Krasnoselskii genus greater or equal than $k$ (see \eqref{Krasnoselskii_genus_Infinity}). \end{definition}

-In the next theorem we show that, as shown for the limit variational eigenvalues $\{\Lambda_k\}$ in Theorem \ref{thm:packing-radii} and Corollary \ref{cor:lower-upper}, also the Krasnoselskii variational eigenvalues $\Lambda_k^{\Kc}$ can be related to the packing radii, $R_k$, (see Definition~\ref{k-th_radius}). \begin{theorem} Let $\Lambda_k^{\Kc}$ be the Krasnoselskii variational eigenvalues defined in Definition \ref{Generalized_variational_eigenvalues} and $R_k$ be the $k$-th packing radius defined in Definition \ref{k-th_radius}.
+Similar approaches have been used to study the $1$-Laplacian eigenpairs \cite{chang2016spectrum, hein2010inverse}, and more recently to study minimizers of $\|\grad f\|_{\infty}$ in $L^2$ and $L^\infty$ spaces, \cite{BungertInfinityL2, bungert2021eigenvalue}.
+In particular, from \eqref{eq_monotonocity_variational_eigenvalue} and \cite{deidda2025nonlinear} we have that the $\infty$-variational eigenvalues are equal to the limit of the $p$-Laplacian variational eigenvalues as $p$ goes to $\infty$.
+Moreover, \cref{thm:packing-radii} and \cref{Variational_eienvalues_radius_estimates} can be reformulated in terms of inequalities relating the infinity variational eigenvalues and the packing radii of the graph as in the following Theorem. \begin{theorem} Let $\{\Lambda_k\}$ be the Krasnoselskii variational eigenvalues and $R_k$ be the $k$-th packing radius defined in Definition \ref{k-th_radius}.
 Then,